The Puccini Festival and Its Beautiful Operas

 The Opera in four acts, talk about the story of four young Bohemians living in Paris in an old garret, and two ladies, Mimi and Musetta.
 The poet Rodolfo fell in a passionate love with his neighbor Mimi.
 The painter Marcello met Musetta, an old flame and they discover that the reciprocal passion has never deadened.
-When unfortunately Mimi died of tuberculosis, Marcello, that has never stopped to love her, can’t stop crying and invoking her name.
+Unfortunately, Mimi died of tuberculosis, and Marcello, that has never stopped to love her, can’t stop crying and invoking her name.

 Poster of La Bohème by Adolf Hohenstein, 1895

 This opera was unfinished and was completed by Franco Alfano after Puccini’s death.

 The opera is settled in a legendary time in Beijing, where the daughter of the Emperor, Turandot is a woman with a heart of stone, scared of men and of love.
 Only the Prince that will guess the three riddles will become her husband and many princes died trying to do it.
 Calaf is the young prince of Tartary that fall in love with the Princess Turandot, and he is willing to face the death to marry her.
 Liù, the slave girl of Calaf father, is secretly in love with the Prince and will sacrifice her life to save Calaf from the death.

 Poster of the Turandot 1926